Vinelab/bowler/README.md

 Error Handling in Bowler is split into the application and queue domains.
 * `ExceptionHandler::renderQueue($e, $msg)` allows you to render error as you wish.
 While providing the exception and the que message itsef for maximum flexibility.

-* `MessageHandler::handleError($e, $msg)` allows you to perfom action of the messaging queue itself.
+* `Handler::handleError($e, $msg)` allows you to perfom action of the messaging queue itself.
 Whether to acknowledge or reject a message is up to you.

 ### Exception Reporting